400 Friends and No One to Call

 –-Claus Jarlov, CEO, Communications Consultant, founder of Global Denmark, Copenhagen, Denmark

 We can be well connected, with 400 friends on Facebook and still have no one to count on.
 Despite the promise of social media, social isolation is a growing epidemic in the United States.
-The National Science Foundation reported in 2014 that the number of Americans with no close friends has tripled since 1985.
-An unprecedented number of Americans are living alone, particularly people over sixty (one in three seniors compared to one in five just ten years ago).
-Millennials and post-millennials increasingly report discomfort and avoidance with face-to-face conversations.
+The National Science Foundation reported that the number of Americans with no close friends has tripled since 1985.
+An unprecedented number of Americans are living alone, and younger adults increasingly report discomfort and avoidance with face-to-face conversations.

 Social isolation can shatter our confidence.
 In isolating times, we’re not only lonely, we’re ashamed because our society stigmatizes people who appear to lack support.
 As a single, fifty-eight-year-old woman, Val Walker found herself stranded and alone after major surgery when her friends didn’t show up.
 A professional rehabilitation counselor, she was too embarrassed to reveal on social media how utterly isolated she was by asking for someone to help, and it felt agonizingly awkward calling colleagues out of the blue.
 As she recovered, Val found her voice and developed a plan of action for people who lack support to heal from the pain of isolation and to create a solid strategy for rebuilding a sense of community.